-The Panel has organised additional meetings where necessary to further consider an issue when focus on a single issue is required, for example, pooling.
+The Panel has organised additional meetings where necessary to further consider an issue when focus on a single issue is required, for example, pooling or shared services.

-The Panel has delegated authority to the Chief Executive, in consultation with the Chairman and Vice Chairman, where necessary, to ensure that matters could be progressed on a timely basis without the need to revert to the committee.
+The Panel has delegated authority to the Director of Corporate Resources, in consultation with the Chair and Vice Chair, where necessary, to ensure that matters could be progressed on a timely basis without the need to revert to the committee.